-The Institutes Robotic Rover initiative grew from a series of observations and the opportunity to combine unique Institute capabilities with NASA and University expertise to provide a unique capability for Education and Research.
+FSI’s robotic initiative grew from a series of observations and the opportunity to combine unique FSI capabilities with NASA and university expertise to provide a unique capability for education and research.

 Student Design Projects in general, and University Design Projects in particular, are increasingly focused on planetary robotic exploration.
 This is observed graduate level in proposals and projects, undergraduate level Senior Design Programs and High School Robotics Clubs and Classes.
 In all cases, effort is spent to both develop the exploration systems and instrumentation as well as the mobility platform(s) necessary to enable the use of the new capabilities.
 Often the mobility platforms consume a significant portion of project resources leaving little for the mission systems or effectors.

 The challenge is to enhance commonality and reusability across mobility platforms in order to free up resources for the mission systems.

 There exists a set of modular, extensible surface mobility platforms, complete with supporting software, suitable for assembly with additive manufacturing technologies and licensed for Research and Education use.
 Reference models and documentation exist for Student development and maturation of the platform with a library of past modifications and augmentations sufficiently curated to allow reliable re-use.

 - EZ-RASSOR is a student-created open-source suite of software for smaller, un-crewed rovers.
 Students continue development and support of EZ-RASSOR to enhance control functionality and integrate autonomy functions for navigation, operations and cooperation.
 EZ-RASSOR is the primary software platform supporting this vision.